ildyria/coq-verif-tweetnacl/paper/answer-Usenix.md

   implementation).

 * Does compiling TweetNaCl with CompCert rather than gcc impact the performance beyond what is acceptable?

+  For the X25519 implementation in TweetNaCl, CompCert generates code that is about 6x slower than code generated with gcc.
+While this sounds like a lot, it may not be too much of an issue for projects that use TweetNaCl, because they chose for a library that prioritizes simplicity over performance in the first place.
+A more serious issue however can be the non-free CompCert license.

-If so, what trust do you consider this proof effort to bring to a gcc compiled implementation?
+* If so, what trust do you consider this proof effort to bring to a gcc compiled implementation?

   We are not aware of any bugs that were introduced into ECC software by bugs in gcc; so from a practical, crypto-engineering point of view we rule out all